FrostyX/fedora-magazine/2020-october.md

 ## Glide
 [Glide][glide] is a minimalistic media player based on GStreamer.
 It can play both local and remote files in any multimedia format supported by GStreamer itself.
-If you are in a need of multiplatform media player with a simple user interface, you might give Glide a try.
+If you are in a need of a multiplatform media player with a simple user interface, you might give Glide a try.

 ![Glide][glide-img]